-During this final year of our High School program you will complete your HSC studies, apply to university and explore your career options.
-The Year 12 program at Taylors College High School provides the tools and guidance for successful university applications, access to career advisors and workshops, opportunities to develop leadership skills and a focus on independent learning.
+During this final year of our High School Program you will complete your HSC studies, apply to university and explore your career options.
+The Year 12 program at Taylors College provides the tools and guidance for successful university applications, access to career advisors and workshops, opportunities to develop leadership skills and a focus on independent learning.

 You can only enter Year 12 if you have completed Year 11 at a New South Wales school.

 All NSW Education Standards Authority’s syllabuses require some use of IT including the internet.
 There is a teacher with students at all times.